Vacancies in Graphene : Dirac Physics and Fractional Vacuum Charges: Scattering description of single vacancy

-in the limit $R \to 0$ while, at finite $R$, it decays as $1/r^2$ away from the vacancy.
-Thus, $\rho\left(\boldsymbol{r}\right)$ appears as a total divergence with a fractional vacuum charge $ Q = - e / 2 $, localized at the boundary of the vacancy (Fig.~\ref{fig: single and double}).
-The corresponding potential is Coulomb-like, i.e.\ decays as $1/r$.
+\Omrie{The resulting charge density $\rho\left(\boldsymbol{r}\right)$, is thus} a total divergence with a fractional vacuum charge $ Q = - e / 2 $, localized at the boundary of the vacancy (Fig.~\ref{fig: chargeDesSingleVac}, \ref{fig: single and double}). \Omrie{In the simplest approximation the corresponding potential, induced by electron interaction,} is Coulomb-like, i.e., decays as $1/r$.
 The same conclusions apply to a $B$-vacancy but with an opposite sign of the charge (Supplementary Note 4).
 This sign flip $Q \to -Q$ in the exchange $T_A \leftrightarrow T_B$ points to the pseudo-scalar nature of the vacuum charge.
 Hence a non-zero $Q$ provides a clear signal for the breaking of parity symmetry of the ground state and the lifting of the $j = \pm 1/2$ degeneracy.
 Including spin degeneracy, the overall ``fractional charge'' is $2 \times Q = \pm e$.

 It is interesting to further understand the origin of this finite charge.
 The creation of a vacancy leads to an asymmetry between positive and negative energy states.
-An ill-defined albeit suggestive way to visualise it is offered by the spatial integral of \eqref{eq: eta} which together with \eqref{eq: pseudocharge} gives
+An ill-defined albeit suggestive way to visualize it is offered by the spatial integral of \eqref{eq: eta} which together with \eqref{eq: pseudocharge} gives

 This ``spectral asymmetry'', of topological origin \cite{atiyah1975spectral}, eventually amounts to a counting of zero modes only.